gcovr/gcovr/doc/source/output/json.rst

 name: string
   The name of the function, mangled or demangled depending on compiler version.
   May be incompatible with upstream GCC gcov JSON.

+mangled_name: string
+  The mangled name of the function, mangled or demangled depending on compiler version.
+  Upstream GCC gcov JSON is mangled name set as ``name`` and the demangled name as ``demangled_name``.

 lineno: int
   The line number (1-based) where this function was defined.